 Odour Issues

-When your drainage system is blocked for a long time, the waste materials start to rot, emitting a strong and unpleasant smell.
-Beyond just the smell emanating from clogged drains themselves, trapped sewer gases and microbial growth produce odours that permeate walls, flooring and furniture, making the entire home unpleasant.
+When your drainage system is blocked for a long time, waste materials start to rot, emitting a strong and unpleasant smell.
+Beyond the smell emanating from clogged drains themselves, trapped sewer gases and microbial growth produce odours that permeate walls, flooring, and furniture, making the entire home unpleasant.

 Pest Infestations

-Standing water attracts insects like mosquitos and can provide rodent access points as wet areas penetrate the home’s barrier.
-This introduces additional health hazards.
+Standing water attracts insects like mosquitos and can provide rodent access points as wet areas penetrate the home?s barrier, introducing additional health hazards.

 Waste Backups